section-engineering-education/engineering-education/content/articles/constructors_in_kotlin/index.md

 ### Best practices for object-oriented programming
 The clean use of classes is required for effective Kotlin.
 We learned about constructors above but never discussed best practices with them.
 We can make the following changes to our code to make it more readable while using constructors:
-- Minimize visibility of properties, i.e., private, public, protected.
+- Minimize the visibility of properties, i.e., when using the private, public, protected keywords.
 It allows you to control where your class members can be accessed from.
 - Combine property declaration.
 This is achieved by taking a property and setting it to a constructor parameter.
 - Improve variable naming.
 This is achieved by using variable naming rules; your variable names should:
   - Be based on the variable's purpose so it's clear what the variable is for.
   - Have no spaces between words.
 Ex. myClass.
   - Be greater than a single character.
-  - Not use special prefixes or suffixes (e.g. name_, mName, s_name, and kName), except in the case of backing properties.
+  - Not use special prefixes or suffixes (e.g. `name_`, `mName`, `s_name`, and `kName`), except in the case of backing properties.

 ### Conclusion
 In this article, we have covered various ways of creating constructors using Kotlin as our language, and when to use the init block.
 We also learned that the init block is called just after the primary constructor, and the secondary constructor is called using the `this` keyword.
-Finally, we went through best practices in object-oriented programming.
+Finally, we went through best practices in object-oriented programming as it relates to constructors.